-Due to some particularly picky eaters I had with me the day I cooked this recipe for the camera shoot, I made some changes to the type of greens I topped my cutlets with.
-On this day, I dressed an iceberg, parsley, and Romaine chopped salad with an herbed lemon buttermilk dressing.
+What is the salad recipe for Milanese Chicken?
+A very simple arugula salad with some Mesclun, red onion, and Campari tomatoes is what makes up my salad.
 I also prepared the sage lemon butter reduction for atop the cutlets.
 The reduction can easily be replaced with a sauce of your preference.
-It can also be omitted.
+It can also be omitted altogether, but fresh lemon juice honestly ‘makes’ the cutlet.
+At the very least, serve with lemon wedges at the table.
 The traditional arugula salad with a squeeze of lemon juice and olive oil can also be switched up according to what your eaters prefer.
-My Dad is not a fan of arugula, hence the iceberg, parsley, and Romaine combination for him.
+My Dad is not a fan of arugula, hence for him it’s a combination of iceberg, parsley, and Romaine when I make this for him.

 Ingredients for Chicken Milanese